derekakessler/Home-Assistant-Custom-Weather-Cards/README.md

 ![screenshot 2024-02-24 at 21 00 13](https://github.com/derekakessler/Home-Assistant-Custom-Weather-Cards/assets/1646121/784fa1b4-2610-439f-b9fc-f9ec70bda461)

 This is all driven by the Pirate Weather sensor attributes and the incredible amount of data it pulls from NOAA.
 These are fed into a slew of Jinja for loops to generate the tables and pull the data to determine the curve points and controls for the temperature and precipitation ribbons.

+### Notes

+- Because this is using NOAA weather data, all units are in degrees Farenheight / miles / etc. If you use a different weather source or prefer a different measuring system you will need to adapt the code.
+- The temperature ribbon bottoms out at 0 (well, 1 so there is always _something_ showing) and maxes out at 100.
+- The hourly temperature ribbon's color gradient is horizontal and is determined by that hour's temperature, so as the height increases the color changes from blue to green to red.
+- The daily temperature ribbon's color gradient is vertical and is determined by the overall min and max temperatures.
+- The precipitation likelihood numbers show icons based on the precipType attribute, and only display if the chance is > 0%.
+- All color choices were made with the intent of working on a dark theme.
+The temperature ribbons work pretty nicely on a light theme, but the color of the precipitation ribbon may need to be changed for visibility if you prefer a lighter theme.

 ### Dependencies